[From the scene] A sense of unease clouds Kuala Lumpur over killing

-From the front pages of newspapers to talks on radio, “Kim Jong-nam” now strikes a chord, with people expressing a slight sense of insecurity and indignation at the brazen poison attack that took place in bright daylight at a busy airport, widely believed to have been ordered by the regime in Pyongyang.
+From the front pages of newspapers to talk on the radio, “Kim Jong-nam” now strikes a chord, with people expressing a slight sense of insecurity and indignation at the brazen poison attack that took place in broad daylight at a busy airport, and which is widely believed to have been ordered by the regime in Pyongyang.

 |Journalists and media personnel from around the world stand in front of the auditorium of the General Hospital of Kuala Lumpur, where the autopsy of the late Kim Jong-nam was carried out on Feb.
 15. (Joel Lee/The Korea Herald)